-It is possible that the main title of the report IgA Nephropathy is not the name you expected.
-Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.
+It is possible that the main title of the report Hyperhidrosis, Primary is not the name you expected.

 Genetic and Rare Diseases (GARD) Information Center

 - PO Box 8126

 - Gaithersburg, MD 20898-8126

 For a Complete Report

 This is an abstract of a report from the National Organization for Rare Disorders (NORD).
-For a full-text version of this topic, go to www.rarediseases.org and click on Rare Disease Database under "Rare Disease Information".
+For a full-text version of this report, go to www.rarediseases.org and click on Rare Disease Database under "Rare Disease Information".

 The information provided in this report is not intended for diagnostic purposes.
 It is provided for informational purposes only.

 It is possible that the title of this topic is not the name you selected.
-Please check the Synonyms listing to find the alternate name(s) and Disorder Subdivision(s) covered by this report
+Please check the Synonyms listing to find the alternate name(s) and Disorder Subdivision(s) covered by this report.

 This disease entry is based upon medical information available through the date at the end of the topic.
 Since NORD's resources are limited, it is not possible to keep every entry in the Rare Disease Database completely current and accurate.
 Please check with the agencies listed in the Resources section for the most current information about this disorder.

-Last Updated: 12/5/2007
+Last Updated: 4/23/2008

-Copyright 1988, 1989, 1996, 1998, 2000, 2005 National Organization for Rare Disorders, Inc.
+Copyright 2003 National Organization for Rare Disorders, Inc.